 Decisionmaking skills.
 Training and development managers must select or create the best training programs to meet the needs of the organization.
 For example, they must review available training methods and materials and choose those that best fit each program.

-Interpersonal skills.
-Training and development managers need strong interpersonal skills because delivering training programs requires collaborating with staff, trainees, subject matter experts, and the organization's leaders.
+Collaboration skills.
+Training and development managers need strong interpersonal skills because delivering training programs requires working in concert with staff, trainees, subject matter experts, and the organization's leaders.
 They also accomplish much of their work through teams.

 Leadership skills.
 Managers are often in charge of a staff and are responsible for many programs.
 They must be able to organize, motivate, and instruct those working under them.

 The median annual wage for training and development managers is $115,640.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $66,270, and the highest 10 percent earned more than $200,210.

 The median annual wages for training and development managers in the top industries in which they work are as follows:

 Most training and development managers work full time during regular business hours.
 Some work more than 40 hours per week.